openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Try to lock the mutex.

 If the thread was started startThread(true), then this call will wait until the mutex is available and return true.
 If the thread was started startThread(false), this call will return true iff the mutex is was successfully acquired.

-***return:***
-	true iff the lock was successfully acquired.
+Returns: true iff the lock was successfully acquired.